Sumit4482/HeroHelper/README.md

 HeroHelper is an iOS application built with Swift and UIKit, designed to assist frontline workers with health-related FAQs and equipment troubleshooting tips.

 ## Features

 - **Firebase Authentication**
-  - Users can log in using email/password or Google Sign-In.
+  - Users can log in using email/password.

 - **Bottom Navigation Tabs**
   - **Health FAQ**